ibexa/documentation-user/docs/customer_management/build_customer_portal.md

 You can have multiple Customer Portal pages available in one Customer Portal by adding them under one Customer Portal container.
 If company members have sufficient `content/read` Policies and have the portal assigned to their Customer Group, they will see the changes in the left menu.

-To be able to see the multipage display in the Page Builder, you also need to be a member of the company with sufficient permissions.

 ![Multiple pages in one portal](img/cp_multiple_pages.png)

 You can manipulate the order of pages in a menu by assigning priority to them in the **Customer Portal** container under **View**->**Sub-items**.